 Workers’ compensation is available to individuals who have been injured at work.
 You do not need to prove fault.
-Even if your own error led to your injuries, you are entitled to compensation.
+Even if your error led to your injuries, you are entitled to compensation.
 These benefits cover lost income and coverage of your medical expenses.

-With a personal injury claim, fault will need to be demonstrated.
+With a personal injury claim, the fault will need to be demonstrated.
 You will need to be able to show that your injuries were the result of another’s negligence.

 With a third-party claim, you can pursue benefits above and beyond the compensation provided through workers’ compensation.
 This includes damages for your pain and suffering.

 Car Accident, Slip-And-Fall, And Machine Malfunction